 If you return to work in the same or greater capacity as you were when injured, your pension status will change.
 As a first step L&I will suspend pension benefits while you try to work.
 If you are successful then you will likely forfeit your pension.
 At that time you can consider applying for a PPD payment.

 A pension is all or nothing; that is to say there is no offset similar to social security where you can work a little and take a reduced pension, nor is there a trial work period.
+Be honest with L&I about the work you do while on a pension.
+You can bet they are looking at you.

 A statutory pension is a different kind of pension.
 Many of the above rules don’t apply.
 To qualify for a statutory pension you need to lose two limbs or both eyes.
 You can work, even full time, and still receive a statutory pension.